Who Is Sam Smith?

 "Before I made this record I was doing everything to try and get my music heard," Smith said during one of his four acceptance speeches.
 "It was only until I started to be myself that the music started to flow and people started to listen."

 Smith continued to keep busy in 2015, releasing a re-recorded version of "Lay Me Down" as a duet with soul singer/songwriter John Legend.
 The track went to No. 1 on the UK pop charts while raising money for the charity initiative Comic Relief.
 Smith then contributed lead vocals on the sleek "Omen," one of the first singles from Disclosure's sophomore album, Caracal.

 Smith has since joined the James Bond canon of movie vocalists with his orchestral single "Writing's on the Wall" for Spectre.
 Co-written with Jimmy Napes, the song became a No. 1 single in the UK.
 "Wall" received both a Golden Globe and an Academy Award in 2016, with Smith dedicating his Oscar win to LGBT communities across the globe.

 Second Album: 'The Thrill of It All'

 In September 2017, Smith released the first track, "Too Good at Goodbyes," from their sophomore album The Thrill of It all.
-The album hit No. 1 in the UK and U.S.
+Three more singles followed from the album, which hit No. 1 in the UK and U.S.